TileDB-Inc/TileDB-CSharp/docs/obsoletions.md

 > \* Because of lack of support by TileDB Embedded, the `Subarray.GetRange` methods will return a tuple with two members instead of three.
 The deprecated `Query.Range` methods have never actually been usable because of it.

-In accordance with [TileDB Embedded's deprecation policy](https://github.com/TileDB-Inc/TileDB/blob/dev/doc/policy/api_changes.md), the methods on `Query` will be removed in a future version and calling them will fail.

 ### Version introduced

 5.3.0